FeijiangHan/tire-match/README.md

 1. Install the required dependencies and tools for compiling WebAssembly modules.
 2. Run the appropriate compilation command based on your target platform and preferred configuration.
-3. Once the WebAssembly module is compiled, integrate it into your JavaScript application and utilize the provided APIs for efficient string matching operations.
+3. Once the WebAssembly module is compiled, integrate it into your JavaScript application and utilize the provided APIs for efficient string-matching operations.

 ```
 emcc trie.cpp -o trie.js -s EXPORTED_FUNCTIONS="['_createTrie', '_destroyTrie', '_trieInsert', '_trieSearch', '_trieSearchPrefix', '_freeStringArray']" -s EXTRA_EXPORTED_RUNTIME_METHODS='["ccall", "cwrap"]' -s MODULARIZE=1 -s 'EXPORT_NAME="createTrieModule"'